-RA3.7 contains procedures for verification of heat recovery efficiency and fan efficacy, and for measuring the airflow rate in-for mechanical ventilation systems to confirm compliance with the requirements of ASHRAE 62.2.
+RA3.7 contains procedures for verification of heat recovery efficiency and fan efficacy, and for measuring the airflow rate for mechanical ventilation systems.

 RA3.7 is applicable to mechanical ventilation systems in residential dwelling units.

 RA3.7 provides required procedures for installers, HERS raters and others who are required to perform field verification of mechanical ventilation systems for compliance with Part 6.